Simul-LLM: A Framework for Exploring High-Quality Simultaneous Translation with Large Language Models: Conclusion

 \section{Conclusion}

 In this work, we introduce Simul-LLM, the first open-source framework that enables rapid development of LLM fine-tuning and evaluation pipelines for simultaneous machine translation (SimulMT).
 Simul-LLM seamlessly integrates with the fine-tuning and generation tools of the popular \verb|transformers| library as well as with SimulEval, the preeminent SimulMT evaluation framework.
-In addition to introducing Simul-LLM, we employ this framework to explore adapting existing NMT LLMs to SimulMT and propose an expanded fine-tuning dataset and alternative prompt structure to those employed in typical NMT fine-tuning that we believe better replicates inference-time behavior.
-Moreover, we validate some classically understood SimulMT concepts concerning \textit{wait-k} scheduling and examine the behavior of SimulMT LLMs during fine-tuning.
-Our proposed Simul-LLM framework enables multiple lines of future work that can be carried out to understand and optimize LLMs for SimulMT, and it will likely be a useful tool for the research community.
+In addition to introducing Simul-LLM, we employ this framework to explore a wide range of topics in the LLM SimulMT space.
+Our proposed Simul-LLM framework enables multiple lines of future work that can be carried out to understand and optimize LLMs for simultaneous translation, and it will likely be a useful tool for the research community.